 Numbers don’t lie.
 It took 4 Men, 3 Weeks, 4 Tons of Stone, 4,500 Pieces of Stone, and 3 Tear Downs to get to the perfect finished piece.

-As with any construction project, it starts with the foundation.
-For a wall to hold the weight of four tons of stone, the concrete foundation of this Spanish style home must be solid.
+As with any rustic decor construction project, it starts with the foundation.
+For a wall to hold the weight of four tons of stone, the concrete foundation of this Spanish-style home must be solid.
 More than solid – unyielding.

 Next, the framer tips his hat to the project.
 The framer must meet the challenge of erecting a structure from floor to ceiling that will bear the weight of this rustic style fireplace vertically and horizontally.
 His team sets in heat barriers appropriate to the foundation wall and fire code.

 The design (completed months before construction begins) will finally be actualized.
-Embedded into this stone fireplace is four tons of sandstone native to the Hill Country of Central Texas.
-Then, upon delivery of the sandstone, each block is cut, chipped, and chopped into smaller individual pieces which eventually take resident in the wall.
+Embedded into this stone fireplace are four tons of sandstone native to the Hill Country of Central Texas.
+Then, upon delivery of the sandstone, each block is cut, chipped, and chopped into smaller individual pieces which eventually take residents in the wall.
 That’s right.
-4,500 stones become embedded together piece-by-piece.
+4,500 stones become embedded together piece by piece.
 These stones are mortared from behind, top, and bottom.

 Progress continues and several pieces are placed over a period of time.
 A step is taken back to evaluate.
 More pieces fasten in securely.
 There were three tear-downs involved in this 3-week process bore by four skilled masons.